primastem/doc/en/cognitive_en.md

-# COGNITIVE REHABILITATION FOR ELDERLY USING PrimaStem ROBOTIC COMPLEX
+# Cognitive rehabilitation for elderly using PrimaStem robotic complex

 ## INTRODUCTION